Holography and the Page curve of an evaporating black hole: Entanglement entropy of a radiating black hole and the Page curve

 where $\theta$ is the Heaviside step function, $\beta\approx 1.48472$ and

 Converting the time-dependence into $r$-dependence via Eq.~\eqref{Eq__MtM0} alongside $M=r/2G$, one obtains

 where

 \\ The obtained results, Eqs.~\eqref{Eq__pme} and \eqref{Eq__pmet}, along with the results of Page, Eqs.~\eqref{Eq__Paget} and \eqref{Eq__Pager}, are depicted in Fig.~\ref{f-Pcs} as orange and blue curves, respectively.
 As discussed in Sec.~\ref{Sec__Intro}, the Page curve is derived by considering the thermodynamic entropies of the radiation and the black hole and transitioning between them, as illustrated in Fig.~\ref{f__Page}.
 Hence, we have extrapolated the two limiting behaviors (given by Eqs.~\eqref{Eq__pmea1} and \eqref{Eq__pmea2}) of Eqs.~\eqref{Eq__pme} and \eqref{Eq__pmet} using green lines for comparison with the results of Page.
 As observed, they exhibit similarity for low to moderate values of $r$, or correspondingly, for medium to high values of time.
 Deviations can be observed in the intermediate regions of the plots.
 However, when dealing with $n=3$ replicas, a modification arises whereby the curves (blue and green) can potentially coincide.
 This potential will be thoroughly examined in subsection \ref{Sec__higher_replicas}, leading to the depiction of the curves illustrated in Fig~\ref{f-Pcs--Modified}.
-As is discussed in Sec.~\ref{Sec__Intro}, the Page curve has a singular (breaking) point which should be avoided in the case of an evaporating black hole in an asymptotically flat spacetime.
+As is discussed in Sec.~\ref{Sec__Intro}, the Page curve has a singular (breaking) point at the Page time arising from the phase transition between a disconnected Euclidean topology and a connected one.
 We treated $S$ as a well-behaved function, such that our results inhibit any singular point.
 Nevertheless, we benefited from Page's assumptions, especially for the limiting behaviors.
-So the obtained curves, Fig.~\ref{f-Pcs--Modified} green, can be regarded as smooth versions of the Page curves, and are appropriate for describing an evaporating black hole in an asymptotically flat spacetime.
+Consequently, the obtained curve, shown in green in Fig.~\ref{f-Pcs--Modified}, can be regarded as a smooth version of the Page curve, corresponding to a gradual transition.